 We spent about an hour watching the parents feed the chicks and herd them in groups on the beach.
 Occasionally, a daring seagull would land on the beach, only to be chased off by several of the watchful parents.
 The African Penguins are beautiful to look at, but not to smell.
 The stench is rather powerful, but we were blessed with a nice breeze!

-From Boulders Beach, the M4 hugs the coast through the towns of Simon’s Town and Fish Hoek on the way back to Cape Town.
+From Boulders Beach, the M4 hugs the coast through the towns of Simon’s Town and Fish Hoek on the way back to the city.
 Many of the local beaches along this stretch cater to surfers and water enthusiasts.

 However, no drive of the Cape Point Route would be complete without a visit to a winery.
 Quite fortunately, the route ends in the Constantia wine region.
 What better way to end a Cape Town day trip than a glass of South Africa’s finest?